onzfonz/comp227/src/content/5/en/part5d.md

 })
 ```

-Let's finish the test so that it also checks that the application does not render the success message <i>'Matti Luukkainen logged in'</i>:
+Let's finish the test so that it also checks that the application does not render the success message `'Matti Luukkainen logged in'`:

 ```js
 it('login fails with wrong password', function() {